Request Information

 Online Elementary School: Grades K-5

 Outside of live sessions, students complete asynchronous work in courses.
 This means they log into each of their courses and complete the work assigned to them each day.
 If a student is struggling, he or she should reach out to a teacher and ask for help.
-Families get to choose what subjects they work on, and in what order each day as long as all assigned work is completed and attendance expectations are met.
+Families get to choose what subjects they work on, in what order each day as long as all assigned work is completed and attendance expectations are met.
 This is where the flexibility of an asynchronous school shines!
 Great learning does not solely exist within the walls of a classroom, behind the doors of an office, or in front of a computer screen.
 We encourage families to explore what greatness lies ahead of them on this unique path of learning!

 online elementary school